evabihari/bgg_feed/docs/Riak_clients_notes.md

 TypeError: No decoder for content type "application/octet-stream"

 `
-Note: Erlang client makes a decision regarding teh content type if it is not specified by us.
+Note: Erlang client makes a decision regarding the content type if it is not specified by us.
 Text -> 'application/octet-stream'

 Complex type -> 'application/x-erlang-binary'